ShAIWhisperer/codebuff-community/README.md

 1. **Add a Starter Template**: Have a well-structured project setup that others might find useful?
 Share it as a starter template!

 2. **Share Your Project**: Built something cool with Codebuff?
-Add it to the showcase directory to inspire others!
+Open a PR with a submodule linking to your public repo (if you don't know what that means, ask Codebuff to do it for you).
+Help us inspire others!

 To contribute:
 1. Fork this repository